What is C-Section (Cesarean Section) Delivery?

 • Herpes or Other Infections: If a mother has active herpes lesions or certain infections that could be transmitted to the baby during vaginal delivery, a C-section might be recommended.

-Cesarean section (C-section) deliveries are typically performed by a team of healthcare professionals, primarily obstetricians (OB-GYNs), specializing in pregnancy, childbirth, and women's reproductive health.
+A team of healthcare professionals typically performs cesarean section (C-section) deliveries.
+Primarily obstetricians (OB-GYNs), specializing in pregnancy, childbirth, and women's reproductive health.
 This team may include the following medical professionals:

-Preparing for a scheduled Cesarean section (C-section) delivery involves several essential steps to ensure a smooth procedure and a comfortable recovery.
-Here's a comprehensive guide on how to prepare for a C-section:
+Preparing for a scheduled Cesarean section (C-section) delivery involves several essential steps.
+These ensure a smooth procedure and a comfortable recovery.

-• Communicate with Your Healthcare Provider: Maintain open communication with your obstetrician (OB-GYN) and healthcare team.
+• Communicate with Specialist: Communicate openly with your Gynecologists (OB-GYN) and healthcare team.
 Discuss any concerns, questions, and preferences you have about the procedure.

-• Preoperative Assessment: Your healthcare provider will perform a thorough preoperative assessment, including medical history, physical examination, and any necessary tests to ensure you're fit for surgery.
+• Preoperative Assessment: Get a thorough preoperative assessment, including medical history, physical examination, and necessary tests to ensure you're fit for surgery.

 • Understand the Procedure: Learn about the C-section procedure, including the steps, anaesthesia options, and what to expect during the surgery.
 Ask your healthcare provider for information and educational resources.